DNAvs CPU

 careful at T⋮10, because some of your learned

 game behaviors may not work as you think.
+When you win a

 - A variety of actions and reports are available for your use